monktastic/hackmd/spirituality/nonduality.md

 > My joy is like Spring, so warm (...)<br/>
 > Please call me by my true names (...)<br/>

-"My true names" are only the mayfly; frog; etc. — never some universal principle like Brahman or Awareness.
-While the idea of "detachment" does appear in Buddhism, it does not refer to oneself being separate from the world; it is merely about not fixating.
+Notice how there is no fixation on the Absolute, because the Absolute is seen to be _precisely_ the relative.
+"My true names" are only the mayfly; frog; etc. — never some universal or detached principle like Brahman or Awareness or Self.
+While the idea of "detachment" does appear in Buddhism, it does not refer to oneself being separate from the world; it is merely about not fixating on anything, _including_ "the Absolute."

 ### Different meanings of "unreality"